Skip to main content

 It's 2:47 AM.
-Your phone won't stop buzzing.
-PagerDuty.
+PagerDuty fires.
 Then Slack.
 Then your manager texting "you seeing this?"

 You stumble to your laptop, eyes half-open, muscle memory typing your VPN password wrong twice.
 Finally in.
 Now the dance begins: AWS console to check if EC2 instances are healthy.
 CrowdStrike to see if something got flagged.
 Okta to verify no one's account got compromised.
 Back to AWS because you forgot to check the security groups.